bcarterterp/Flap/README.md

 For this reason, organisation of tests should include folders for each screen, with all test files contained therein.

 This project follows the Page Object Model structure, with each screen having a screen file which should define all screen elements for reuse in all test files, as well as screen-specific test files.

+### Integration / Widget Tests:
+The structure of the widget or integration tests follows the same folder structure as the ui tests.
+These tests are designed to be more exhaustive and robust, testing the logic of the widgets and ensuring the correct scenarios are occuring as expected.
+These tests assert on user journeys laid out in the Acceptance Criteria, rather than any visual elements.
+An exception to this rule is in the case of asserting on an elements visibility.
+If an element only appears after a condition is met, that will be asserted on in a widget test due that elements involvement in a user journey scenario.